Absentee Ballot Application

 - If you request an absentee ballot and decide to vote on Election Day instead, you will be required to vote provisional ballot.

-- If requesting a ballot by mail, your written request must be received at the Board of Elections by noon on the Saturday prior to the election for which you are requesting the ballot.
+- If requesting a ballot by mail, your written request must be received at the Board of Elections by the close of business on the 7th day prior to the election for which you are requesting the ballot.

 - Please request an absentee ballot as early as possible and allow enough time if returning ballot by mail delivery to meet the return deadline.